Jalen Hurts pens letter calling for action over 'near-tragic' rail collapse at Washington – KION546

 A report by ESPN’s Tim McManus on Monday said that several fans involved in the collapse denied being offered on-site medical evaluation.

-CNN has reached out to the NFL and the Washington Football Team for further comment.
+CNN has reached out to the Washington Football Team for further comment.

 The-CNN-Wire